wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-javascript-app/includes/1-introduction.md

 - Understand the role of Azure Active Directory with Microsoft Graph
 - Understand basic concepts of Microsoft Graph permissions
 - Demonstrate registering an Azure Active Directory application
-- Demonstrate the ability to create a JavaScript application to connect to Microsoft Graph to retrieve Microsoft 365 data
+- Demonstrate the ability to create a JavaScript application to connect to Microsoft Graph and retrieve Microsoft 365 data

 ## Scenario